BookStackApp/website/content/blog/beta-release-v0-31-0.md

 ### Recycle Bin

-Every had an accidental deletion in your instance that you needed to undo?
+Ever had an accidental deletion in your instance that you needed to undo?
 Now you can, without having to restore a database backup, using the new recycle bin system.
 When you delete a shelf, book, chapter or page they'll now be sent to the recycle bin: